 That is why it is so important to get an accurate assessment as early as possible.
 Failure to properly screen and identify breast cancer, especially in older women who are at higher risk, can allow cancer to progress, and invade surrounding tissue.

 If breast cancer is not discovered at an early stage, treatment options can become more limited as well.
 There is also an increased likelihood that more invasive procedures become the only option left, which in turn can mean more pain and suffering for the patient, prolonging recovery times.
 In the worst cases, failing to detect breast cancer in good time can allow it to become untreatable and therefore terminal.

 Being diagnosed with any cancer is always going to cause great concern, but finding out that opportunities have been missed to make a correct diagnosis often compounds the emotional impact of the disease.
 This can cause great distress, and be hugely damaging toward the chances of recovery.
 Our Breast Cancer Solicitors can help you if you or a loved one have suffered because of a breast cancer misdiagnosis or negligence.

 How can we help?

-Sheldon Davidson Solicitors are a leading firm who have helped countless victims of cancer misdiagnosis negligence over the past 20 years and more.
+Sheldon Davidson Solicitors are a leading firm who have helped countless victims of negligence through Cancer Misdiagnosis Claims over the past 20 years and more.
 Our Breast Cancer Lawyers have first-hand experience in handling Breast Cancer Claims for clients throughout England & Wales as well as supporting claimants in the local community.
 We handle each case in a personalised and compassionate, but highly professional way.